Clustered Federated Learning Architecture for Network Anomaly Detection in Large Scale Heterogeneous IoT Networks: IoT Testbed and Experimental Setup

 \paragraph{Calabrese Crime Family} It includes many nodes performing network-wide scanning operations and launching attacks against the devices.
 It is comprised of nodes that include the Nmap and Masscan scanners and the AMP-Research tool for implementing amplification attacks against the CoAP servers.
 We use this threat actor to perform the following attacks:

 \begin{itemize} \item \textbf{(A12) Network-wide scans}: Masscan is used to scan the city network for the TCP ports 80,8000-8100,5683 at three different packet rates: (i) 100, (ii) 1000 and (iii) 10000~packets/s.
-Nmap is used to scan some IoT nodes to check for open UDP ports using three strategies: (iv) the 5683 port, (v) 600 random ports and (vi) top 1000 UDP ports.
+Nmap is used to scan some IoT nodes to check for open UDP ports using three strategies: (iv) the 5683 port, (v) 600 random ports and (vi) the 1000 most used UDP ports.

 \item \textbf{(A13) CoAP amplification attack}: The attacker leverages a CoAP device in the city network to launch an amplification attack against a victim for a duration of 10s. \end{itemize}